 "Every woman, man and child now bears a slew of synthetic chemicals and heavy metals, referred to as our chemical body burden...There are more than 80,000 chemicals produced and used in the United States.
 Of these, the EPA has been able to require testing on just 200 chemicals, and only five chemicals have been regulated.

 Scientific evidence increasingly indicates a relationship between human health and exposure to common contaminants.

 Once in our bodies, toxic chemicals can wreak havoc.
 Exposure to contaminants has been linked to disruption of the hormone system, an underlying cause of harm to other body systems.
 Reproductive health problems such as infertility and miscarriage have been linked to exposure to synthetic chemicals.
 Exposure has also been linked to malfunctions in the nervous system, increased cancer risk, altered brain development and behavior, and numerous other adverse health effects."
 Alaska Community Action on Toxics

 "We are talking only to ourselves.
 We are not talking to the rivers, we are not listening to the wind and the stars.
 We have broken the great conversation.
 By breaking that conversation we have shattered the universe.
 All the disasters that are happening now are a consequence of that spiritual “autism.” "

 Thomas Berry, The Dream of the Earth

-1 in 2 children is born with a chronic illness.
-By 2025 no children will be healthy when born.
+1 in 2 children has a chronic illness.

 1 in 6 Americans takes anti-depressants.